NilsRuet/highway-pursuit-gym/highway-pursuit-server/README.md

 - `cmake --build build-x86 --config Debug` / `cmake --build build-x86 --config Release` (compile the projects)

 The executable and dlls can then be found in `\build-x86\output\bin\Debug` (or `Release`).

+## Structure
+- `highway-pursuit-launcher` contains the project that starts and initializes the game/server.
+Entry point is `HighwayPursuitLauncher.cpp`.
+- `highway-pursuit-server` contains the server that receives and executes instructions and interfaces with the game.
+Entry points are the methods `Initialize` and `Run` in `dllmain.cpp`.
+- `minhook` is a dependency for creating and managing hooks.